-Guinea pigs can be classified by their color, hair types, hair length, hairless guinea pigs or many other characteristics.
+Guinea pigs can be classified and chosen by their color, hair types, hair length, by even being hairless or by many other characteristics.
 It is all a matter of personal preference.
 While adopting a guinea pig as a pet, many things must be kept in mind.
 The most important thing is to keep long haired guinea pigs clean by establishing daily grooming and care routines.

 Peruvian Guinea Pigs

-Taking care of guinea pig is a big responsibility, so if you are adopting a pet for the first time, Peruvian guinea pig is not the best option.
+Taking care of a guinea pig is a big responsibility, so if you are adopting a pet for the first time, a Peruvian guinea pig is not the best option.
 Peruvian guinea pigs are known for breeding and showing.

 A Peruvian pigs’ hair grows from the front as well as on the back making it hard to tell which is the end.
 The reason behind these guinea pigs’ abnormally long hair is the autosomal recessive gene.